-Personal Information Your Child Must Know
+Teach Personal Information to Prepare Your Child for an Emergency

 This may seem like an easy task, but for children with autism, it can be more of a challenge than you might think.
-You may have to do some things differently to help her learn this well.
+You may have to do some things differently to help them learn this well.

 What Personal Information to Teach